-Household income of £50,779 or more: contribution of £1 for each additional
+Household income of over £50,753: contribution of £1 for each additional £5 of

-£5 of household income

 The maximum contribution is £6,208.
 In calculating the household income, an allowance of £1,130 may be made for a parent who is an eligible student or who holds a statutory award.
 The parental income may be reduced by £1,130 for any child (other than the student) who is wholly or mainly financially dependent upon the parent.